faizanr27/Blogr-landing-page/README.md

 ## Technologies Used
 - React: Frontend library for building the user interface.
 - Vite: Next-generation frontend tooling for development and build.
-- CSS: Custom styles written in pure CSS for responsive layouts.
+- CSS: Custom styles written in pure CSS for responsive layouts
 ## Installation

 1. Clone the repository: